Amazon Ads

-Crafting a B2B Campaign That Moved SMB's — and the Bottom Line
+Crafting a B2B Campaign That Moved Small and Medium Businesses — and the Bottom Line

 Half of the small business world already knew Amazon Ads, but service-based businesses that didn’t sell on Amazon assumed it wasn’t built for them at all.
 That misconception was a major barrier to growth — and an opportunity.